PDM4AR/exercises/docs/06-collision.md

 ## Collision check

 In this exercise, we will implement collision checking routines.
-The overall goal is to obtain a module that can perform collision check for a given robot and one of its candidate paths.
+The overall goal is to obtain a module that can perform collision checks for a given robot and its candidate (sub-)paths.

 ### Collision check primitives

 We start off by implementing some collision check primitives for basic geometric shapes.
 These will come handy later on.
-The first task is to implement the functions inside the `CollisionPrimitives` class in `src/pdm4ar/exercises/ex06/collision_primitives.py` file.
+The first step is to implement the functions inside the `CollisionPrimitives` class in `src/pdm4ar/exercises/ex06/collision_primitives.py` file.
 In this section, you are allowed to use linear algebra modules like `numpy`.
 But you are not allowed to use modules that implements collision check directly such as `shapely`.

 #### Step 1: Point-Circle Collision Checking Procedure